How to Use Google Trends for Identifying the Hottest Trends in Accounting

 4. Know Where to Find Your Dream Clients

-In addition to helping identify and predict marketing trends, Google Trends can also tell you where to find your dream clients.
+In addition to helping identify and predict marketing trends, Google Trends can also tell you where to find dream clients for your accounting firm.
 Google Trends shows interactive trend heatmaps for subregions, such as countries, states, or even cities.
 To see a popularity score, just hover a mouse over a subregion, and this will tell you how popular the term is there.
 To make things much easier, there’s also a ranking beside the heatmap that tells where a search term or topic is trending the most.

 With this feature, you can efficiently concentrate your time and effort in marketing what you offer to the specific places that have demand for them.
 You can find your dream clients without spending more than you absolutely need too.